 The HSQF incorporates:

-- A set of quality standards, known as the Human Services Quality Standards (the standards) that cover the core elements of human services delivery
+- A set of quality standards that cover the core elements of human services delivery

 - An inclusive assessment process to measure the performance of service providers against the standards